Information on Early Childhood Early Intervention support for parents and carers

 The Early Childhood provider will conduct an assessment of your child to determine which pathway would best support their growth and development.
 This may include short-term support where your family will be provided information, strategies, and linkages to services and therapists for a period of 3-6 months.

 If your child is assessed to be best supported by an NDIS plan, an Early Childhood Coordinator will work with you to request NDIS access.
 Please refer to Getting NDIS Plan Ready for support in preparing for the NDIS planning meeting.
 When your child has been confirmed eligible to become an NDIS participant, your child will be referred back to the Early Childhood Provider, who will then conduct an NDIS planning meeting to support you in outlining your child's goals.

 To listen to an ABC BabyTalk program podcast interview on how carers and parents of children with a disability aged 0-6 years, can support their child through the NDIS, please click on this link.

-Additional links to other resources have been provided below in helpful links, to further support your understanding of what early childhood intervention is and why it's important to ensure your child experiences a positive and secure foundation of development.
-Please also click on the link below to an NDIS fact sheet regarding transitional arrangements from Better Start and HCWA funding to the NDIS.
+Additional links to other resources have been provided below under helpful links to further support your understanding of what early childhood early intervention is and why it is important to ensure your child experiences a positive and secure foundation of development.

-Where the NDIS has not rolled out in your area, children aged between 0-6 years may be eligible to access therapy supports through Better Start funding packages.
-Please follow the link to the Better Start website for more information www.betterstart.net.au
+Where the NDIS has not rolled out in your area, children with a disability, aged between 0-6 years may be eligible to access therapy supports through Better Start funding packages.
+Please click here for more information

-Better Start Early Days Moving Forward workshops are currently being held across Australia, to provide parents and carers with important information on accessing a Better Start funding package.
-These workshops will also provide transitional information and pre-planning advice on the NDIS and Early Childhood Early Intervention pathways to support.
+Better Start Early Days Moving Forward workshops are currently being held across Australia to provide parents and carers with important information on accessing a Better Start funding package.
+These workshops will also provide transitional information and pre-planning advice on the NDIS Early Childhood Early Intervention pathways to support.